DLR-MF-DAS/SWdevProcess/README.md

 ![GitHub actions](imgs/actions-highlighted.png)

 This will create a new directory called .github/workflows in which you will put your CI/CD scripts in YAML format.
-By default, GitHus is creating *python-package.yml*.
+By default, GitHub is creating *python-package.yml*.
 Edit this file such that the last line states the following instruction:
 ```
 pytest tests/
 ```